LukePappa/Ourism/p.md

-Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to pure existence.
+Everything present at the inception of the universe perceives a timeline wherein it becomes increasingly attuned to pure existence.